If you are facing financial problems, you need to reach out and get debt advice. Do NOT pay for debt advice, as you can access this for free.

 I could go on.

-The thing is, the best thing you can do is to get advice as soon as you can.
-This will stop money problems getting worse.
-Plus, the sooner you can start to sort things out, the sooner they’ll be fixed!
+The best thing you can do is get advice as soon as you can.
+This will stop money problems from getting worse.
+Plus, the sooner you start sorting things out, the sooner they’ll be fixed!

 Debt advice

-Proper debt advice is needs to be given by trained professionals; whether it’s for credit cards, loans, council tax, if you’ve fallen behind with rent payments, or gas, electric or water bills.
+Proper debt advice needs to be given by trained professionals, whether it’s for credit cards, loans, council tax, rent payments, or gas, electric, or water bills.

-There are a good choice of organisations you can reach out to for help and support who are absolutely free.
+There is a good choice of organisations you can reach out to for help and support that are absolutely free.

 You do not have to pay for debt advice – the organisations below will give you free and impartial advice to help you.